loveniit01/DockerSpringTomcatExample/README.md

 #Step 1: build the image
 #build image will create war file , for running the war we need tomcat server.
 #docker build -t <repository name> .
-#repository name must be in lowercase
+#repository name must be in lower case
 -------------------------------------------------------------------
 docker build -t docker-spring-tomcat .